JinnbeamHH/JinnbeamHH/README.md

 # 🚀 **Welcome to My GitHub Portfolio!**

-👋 Hi, I’m Benjamin – a Fullstack Web and Software Developer.
+👋 Hi, I’m Benjamin – a Fullstack Web and Software Developer and ongoing Data Engineer.

 I’m passionate about crafting innovative solutions and constantly learning new things.
 Here, you’ll find a collection of my projects, code snippets, technical experiments, and collaborations.
 Feel free to explore and get inspired!

 ---